borgs-app/borgs/README.md

 ### Add Attributes To Layers

 Finally link up the attributes to layers (and define their chances).
+Borgs have 10 layers and a range of between 4-20 layer items per layer, this being said it is no limit!

 ```solidity
 function addLayerItems(CreateLayerItems[] layerItems) external onlyOwner editable
 ```

 Example: [{Chance:15,LayerIndex:0,"face_blue"}, ..]

-Borgs have 10 layers and a range of between 4-20 layer items per layer, this being said it is no limit!
-It is also important to note that the contract requires locking for edit before a user can interact with the contract.

 ### Locking for Edit